Infinitesimal calculations in fundamental groups: Definitions

 Equivalently, the Hopf invariant defines a pairing $H^{0}_{ \mE}(X)\times \pi_1(X) \to \Q$ by

 \end{definition}

-In practical terms, to perform this evaluation we pull back $\gamma$ to the Harrison complex of $S^1$, and then find a homologous Harrison cocycle in weight one, which must exist by Proposition~\ref{Ground}.
+In practical terms, to perform this evaluation we pull back $\gamma$ to the Harrison complex of $S^1$ and then find a homologous Harrison cocycle in weight one, which must exist by Proposition~\ref{Ground}.
 Then evaluate the corresponding cocycle as an ordinary cochain on the fundamental class of $S^1$, typically by counting points or by integration.
 The process of finding a homologous class in weight one is called {\bf weight reduction}, often performed inductively.
-For weight one cocycles, Hopf invariants simply evaluate cohomology on the fundamental group.
-Evaluation of higher weights can be viewed as derived versions of this.
+For weight one Harrison cocycles, which are ordinary 1-cocycles of $X$, Hopf invariants simply evaluate $H^1(X)$ on the fundamental group.
+Evaluation of higher weights can be viewed as derived versions of this, and it can detect nontrivial elements deep in the lower central series.

-Hopf invariants are equally effective regardless of which space is used with a given fundamental group.
+Hopf invariants are equally effective regardless of which space is used to present a given fundamental group.

 \begin{lemma} If $f\maps X'\to X$ is a map of pointed connected spaces inducing an isomorphism on $\pi_1$, then